Pangw1n/SKGuns/README.md

 ## Change Log

-### Ver 1.2.0
+### Ver 1.2.0 (Made by JasminDreasond)
-- Tutorial on making custom weapons (Made by JasminDreasond)
+- Tutorial on making custom weapons
-- The rocket launcher now has new effects and new sounds (Made by JasminDreasond)
+- The rocket launcher now has new effects and new sound
 - The script has been reorganized.
-Now new dependencies have been added.
-(Made by JasminDreasond)
+Now new dependencies have been added
 - SkBee dependence removed
+- The command list has been updated
+- It is now possible to create new weapons through yaml files (/Server/plugins/SKguns/weapons)

 ### Ver 1.1.3
 - Armor now mitigates damage received from damage dealt by guns